peterljq/OpenMMD/Readme.md

 I would like to give special thanks for the contribution from [Zhang Xinyi](https://github.com/zhangxinyi0106).
 As an expert in Photoshop and Video Processing, He offered great help in recording and processing the sample images and videos.
 He also offered nice ideas on how to improve video smoothing performance.

 I would like to say special thanks to [@miu200521358](https://github.com/miu200521358) who provides a series of detailed tutorials on OpenPose and relevant models.
 That really promotes my implementation progress.
 His versions of model implementations are also of great help.
 I learn a lot from his instructions on anaconda and tensorflow.

+I would like to give special thanks to [@mrzjy](https://github.com/mrzjy) from Bilibili who writes a very detailed Chinese tutorial on how to install and run OpenMMD.
+This tutorial covers detailed steps and possible bugs when using the project.
+The quality of the tutorial is very high. 哔哩哔哩(゜-゜)つロ干杯!

 ## Feedback
 This project is an open source project.
 Let me know if: